discretize/discretize-guides/fractals/sirens-reef/index.md

 <GridItem sm="6">
 ### Retrieve the second treasure

 You need to get a chest again, now from one of the shores (random which one).
 Use same tactic as before, throw the chest across.
 There are 2 cannons each side of the ship, use it to clear mobs easily.
 After recovering the treasure the first mini boss spawns named _Mad Jack Squall_.
-During the boss there will be AoEs across the ship that blows players down the ship into the poisionous water.
+During the boss there will be AoEs across the ship that blows players down the ship into the poisonous water.
 Kill him to start the next objective.

 ### Retrieve the third treasure
 You need to get the chest once again from one of the shores.
 Use same tactic as before, throw the chest across.
 Use cannons to clear mobs.

 After recovering the treasure the second mini boss spawns named _First Mate Calix_.
 During the boss there will be a new mechanic that spawns AoE on one player, place this AoE outside the fighting zone.
 The knockoff mechanic from Mad Jack Squall is present as well.
 Kill him to start the next objective.

 It will be a point capture event, you need to stayalive long enough to kill all mobs coming from the two sides of the ship.
 Use the cannon to clear most of the ghosts.
 After the event is done, the main boss spawns.